galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 # Retention index calculation

-Retention index ({% cite kumari2011applying %}) is a way how to convert equipment- and experiment-specific retention times into system-independent normalised constants.
+Retention index ({% cite van1963generalization %}) is a way how to convert equipment- and experiment-specific retention times into system-independent normalised constants.
 The retention index of a compound is computed from the retention time by interpolating between adjacent alkanes.
 This can be different for individual chromatographic system, but the derived retention indices are quite independent and allow comparing values measured by different analytical laboratories.

 We use package {% tool [RIAssigner](toolshed.g2.bx.psu.edu/repos/recetox/riassigner/riassigner/0.3.2+galaxy1) %} to compute retention indices for files in the `.msp` format using an indexed reference list of alkanes in `.csv` or `.msp` format.
 The output follows the same format as the input, but with added retention index values.
-These can be used at a subsequent stage to improve compound identification.
+These can be used at a subsequent stage to improve compound identification ({% cite kumari2011applying %}).
 Multiple computation methods (e.g. piecewise-linear or cubic spline) are supported by the tool.

 > <hands-on-title> Retention index calculation </hands-on-title>
 >